1976 Tour de France: Return to Alpe d'Huez

 The boredom within the peloton of the early morning riding through the valley was broken up when Gerben Karstens scooped up a traffic cone off the side of the road and put it on his head like a hat as he continued riding along.
 Loud cheers of laughter and approval rang out across the peloton, but race officials were not nearly as amused as before long he was spotted and fined 175 francs for "making ridiculous jokes", prompting the Dutchman to remove his new hat and toss it to some fans standing alongside the road.
 Before long the ridiculous jokes gave way to the serious attacks as a group of about forty riders made it over the first climb in good order, including the three favorites as well as the young riders of Kuiper, Pollentier and Maertens.
 Despite the advice from his directeur and team captain, Van Impe joined an early attack made by Italian riders Fausto Bertoglio and Marcello Bergamo to both test the waters, and see if he couldn't get away from the rest of the elite riders.
-Before long the threesome was reeled back by the group lead by Zoetemelk and Thevenet.
+Before long the threesome was reeled back by the group led by Zoetemelk and Thevenet.
 By the time the race reached the foot of Alpe d'Huez French rider Raymond Delisle launched the first attack and from there riders began being dropped left and right, including Kuiper, Maertens and Pollentier.
 Zoetemelk and Van Impe then relentlessly attack one another over and over again until the two of them were the only two riders remaining.
 Neither Thevenet nor Poulidor could match the two riders from the Low Countries as they were both dropped within a group of six riders.
 Spaniard Francisco Galdós was the final rider to stay in contact but in the end Van Impe and Zoetemelk were alone heading for the finish line where Zoetemelk finally pulled away to take the stage win.
 At the end of the day, Van Impe put on the yellow jersey for the first time in his career, Zoetemelk rose all the way to 2nd place less than ten seconds behind Van Impe and while Maertens did lose considerable time, he still managed to hold on to 3rd place at 0:54 back.